Stellar-gas kinematic misalignments in EAGLE: lifetimes and longevity of misaligned galaxies: Methodology

 \subsection{External properties}

-We assume that the environment of a galaxy is described by the halo mass, $M_{\rm{200}}$, bound within a radius 200 times the critical density as identified in \textsc{subfind}.
+Following \citet{Casanueva2022}, we use the halo mass, $M_{\rm{200c}}$, as a proxy to describe the large-scale environment density within which a galaxy resides (e.g. galaxy clusters with $M_{\rm{200c}}>10^{14}$~M$_{\odot}$). $M_{\rm{200c}}$, is given by the total mass bound within a radius 200 times the critical density.
+Among central galaxies, it follows that a larger halo mass corresponds to a larger reservoir of hot halo gas available to potentially cool onto the central galaxy \citep[e.g.][]{Correa2018haloacc, MitchellSchaye2022halo}.

-We define galaxy properties related to mergers using the merger trees by \citet{Qu2017}.
-Merger ratios are calculated from values in the merger tree at the point of the maximum stellar mass of the progenitor galaxy within the past 2~Gyr to account for stellar stripping prior to infall \citep[see][]{RodriguezGomez15, Qu2017}.
+We define galaxy properties related to mergers using the hierarchical merger trees by \citet{Qu2017}.
+Galaxies with more than one progenitor galaxy is indicative of a galaxy merger having occurred.
 We define the mass ratio of a merger as \begin{ceqn}

 \end{ceqn} where ${M^{S}_*}$ and $M^{P}_*$ are the stellar masses of the secondary (less massive) and primary (most massive) galaxies, respectively.
-Major and minor mergers are defined with mass ratios of $\mu_{\rm{*}} \geq 0.3$ and $0.3 \geq \mu_{\rm{*}} \geq 0.1$ respectively.
-We assume that ratios of $\mu_{\rm{*}} < 0.1$ are direct accretion events (sometimes called micro-mergers).
+Merger ratios are calculated from values in the merger tree at the point of the maximum stellar mass of the secondary galaxy within the past 2~Gyr to account for stellar stripping prior to infall \citep[see][]{RodriguezGomez15, Qu2017}.
+Major and minor mergers are defined with mass ratios of $\mu_{\rm{*}} \geq 0.3$ and $0.3 \geq \mu_{\rm{*}} \geq 0.1$, respectively \citep[e.g.][]{Cox08, Lagos2018a}.
+We assume that ratios of $\mu_{\rm{*}} < 0.1$ are direct accretion events (sometimes called micro-mergers) because these are poorly resolved in \textsc{eagle} \citep[][]{Crain2017}.